yeungjosh/pokemon-team-recommender/README.md

 **Results:**
 - **Initial weights:** 40/40/20 (type/meta/role)
-- **Learned weights:** 32.4/38.5/24.7 (model shifted importance to meta!)
+- **Learned weights:** 17.1/53.3/26.4 (model DRASTICALLY shifted importance to meta!)

 **Interview Answer:**
 "We used weak supervision.
-Initial weights were a hypothesis.
-The model learned meta matchup matters 10% more than we thought.
-This is data-driven weight discovery."
+Initial weights were a hypothesis (40/40/20).
+The model learned meta matchup matters **53.3%** - over 3x more than type coverage.
+This surprised us initially but aligns with competitive Pokémon: you must beat Kingambit/Garchomp (faced in 40%+ of battles) more than you need perfect type synergy."

 ---